smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ## Distributed SGW with Local Breakout (SGW-LBO)

 Local breakout at the SGWs is a new architecture for MEC that originates from operators’ desire to have a greater control on the granularity of the traffic that needs to be steered.
-This principle is dictated by the to have the users able to reach both the MEC applications and the operator’s core site application in a selective manner over the same APN.
+This principle is dictated by the need to have the users able to reach both the MEC applications and the operator’s core site application in a selective manner over the same APN.

 With the Distributed SGW deployment, one of the optional MEC deployment scenarios is to co-locate MEC hosts with the SGW.
 Both the SGW-LBO and the MEC application may be hosted as VNFs in the same MEC platform.
 The following figure describes co-locating MEC hosts with the SGW in a mobile network where the MEC system and the distributed SGW are co-located at the edge